 I have a 12 year old male Labrador who has started to dig the carpet at night.
 It seems to be a compulsive habit, which started about 6 months ago and is getting worse.
 I can hear him at various times in the night and it goes on for several minutes at a time.
 Have tried leaving light on - no effect.
 I feel he needs some sort of sleeping pill for nightly use.
 My dog is very fit for his age and not overweight.
 A bit creaky but this is minimised by Previcox supplied by you.
 Any suggestions please?

 Some old dogs act as if they feel anxious at night.
-This often manifests as pacing about and possibly vocalising, but it can be in other ways.
+This often manifests as pacing about and possibly vocalising, but it can show in other ways.
 I suspect your dog feels unsettled in some way, but for no good reason.
 It is just spontaneous.
-Dogs like this will often rest peacefully at times during the day, sleeping soundly, but cannot do it so well at night.
-Your dogs sounds atypical, but if this sort of picture fits with his behaviour, then I would tend to categorise it in that way.
+Dogs like this will often rest peacefully at times during the day, sleeping soundly, but can't do it so well at night.
+Your dog sounds atypical, but if this sort of picture fits with his behaviour, then I would tend to categorise it in that way.

-Possible medical treatments would include Senilife or Aktivait, which are particularly designed for older dogs to maintain more normal behaviour and brain function.
+Possible medical treatments would include Aktivait, which is designed for older dogs to maintain more normal behaviour and brain function.
 Alternatives would be Zylkene and Adaptil, which are designed to have a calming effect on dogs of any age.
-All of these products are non-prescription (and more) and are on the website.
+All of these products (and more) are non-prescription and are on the website.
 There are also some prescription medicines which your vet would need to prescribe.
 Sedatives such as ACP can be tried, but tend to cause unwanted general drowsiness and fail to work long-term.
 Human tranqulilisers such as Xanax do work for some dogs, but have no effect on others.
 You would need to talk to your own vet about these things, but they are on the website.